The Winds of Winter

 The Winds of Winter is the planned sixth novel in the epic fantasy series A Song of Ice and Fire by American writer George R. R. Martin.
-Martin believes the last two volumes of the series will total over 3,000 manuscript pages.
-Martin has refrained from making hard estimates for the novel's final release date after several delays.
-As of October 2022, he was still writing the manuscript, claiming to have written approximately three-quarters of it.
+Originally conceived as the conclusion of a trilogy of books, Martin later gave the title to the penultimate book in the series after expanding to six and later seven books in the series.

+Following the troubled creation of A Feast for Crows and A Dance with Dragons, originally intended to be one book but split into two volumes due to their length, Martin began The Winds of Winter with a large amount of content that had been cut in 2010 from A Dance with Dragons due to space.
+While Martin was optimistic that the book's writing would progress significantly faster than earlier books (initially announcing that he hoped to complete the book before the television series eclipsed complete material), it has been similarly troubled.
+The manuscript is expected to be over 1,500 pages in length.
+Martin stated in October 2022 that he had completed approximately three quarters of the novel, estimating that he had written approximately 1,100 to 1,200 pages, and had roughly 400 to 500 pages left.
+He gave a similar estimate in November 2023, saying that he was "struggling" with the manuscript.

 Plot

-Martin stated in a 2012 interview that The Winds of Winter and the following book A Dream of Spring will take readers farther north than any of the previous books, and the Others will appear in the book.
+Martin stated in a 2012 interview that The Winds of Winter and the following book A Dream of Spring would take readers farther north than any of the previous books, and the Others will appear in the book.
 The previous installment, A Dance with Dragons, covered less story than Martin intended, excluding at least one planned large battle sequence and leaving several character threads ending in cliffhangers.
-Martin intends to resolve these storylines "very early" in The Winds of Winter, saying "I'm going to open with the two big battles that I was building up to, the battle in the ice and the battle at Meereen — the battle of Slaver's Bay.
+Martin intends to resolve these storylines "very early" in The Winds of Winter, saying "I'm going to open with the two big battles that I was building up to, the battle in the ice and the battle at Meereen—the battle of Slaver's Bay.
 And then take it from there."
 A Victarion Greyjoy chapter will begin five minutes after the end of A Dance with Dragons, taking place on the eve of the Ironborn's arrival in Slaver's Bay.
 Arianne Martell sample chapters that Martin released on his website showed her heading for Griffin's Roost to see the young man who is calling himself Aegon Targaryen.
-At Guadalajara International Book Fair 2016, Martin gave some clues about the dark nature of The Winds of Winter: ...
-"I've been telling you for 20 years that winter was coming.
+At Guadalajara International Book Fair 2016, Martin gave some clues about the dark nature of The Winds of Winter: "I've been telling you for 20 years that winter was coming.
 Winter is the time when things die, and cold and ice and darkness fill the world, so this is not going to be the happy feel-good that people may be hoping for.
 Some of the characters [are] in very dark places. ....
 Things get worse before they get better, so things are getting worse for a lot of people."